SandeepShewalkar/csv2json/README.md

 	csv2json.GetJSONByExcludingColumns("/home/Records.csv", 1, 14)

-	This function gets data by excluding column 1 and 14
+	This function gets data by excluding columns, 1 and 14